ezsystems/ezplatform-graphql/doc/domain_schema.md

 `RelationFieldValueBuilder` or `SelectionFieldValueBuilder` can be used as examples.

-### Custom domain
+### Custom entities/domain

-For custom domains that would require their own dynamic schema, custom domain iterators can be implemented.
+For custom domains that would require their own generated schema, custom domain iterators can be implemented.

 Examples: